-Wayne McGregor was appointed Resident Choreographer of The Royal Ballet in 2006, becoming the first contemporary choreographer to hold the post.
+Wayne McGregor is Resident Choreographer of The Royal Ballet.
+Appointed in 2006, McGregor is the first contemporary choreographer to hold the post.

 In 2011 Studio Wayne McGregor and Trinity Laban Conservatoire of Music and Dance established a partnership to develop a joint dance science research project to study the creative process in dance.
 Wayne McGregor was appointed Professor of Choreography with the institution in 2014.

-Wayne McGregor is the first Artist in Residence at UCL’s Gatsby Computational Neuroscience Unit.
+Wayne McGregor is the first Artist in Residence at University College London’s Gatsby Computational Neuroscience Unit.

-Wayne McGregor has worked as movement director and choreographer on a number of Warner Brothers films including the upcoming The Legend of Tarzan and Fantastic Beasts and Where to Find Them.
+Wayne McGregor has worked as choreographer and movement director on a number of Warner Brothers films including Harry Potter and the Goblet of Fire, the Fantastic Beasts film series and The Legend of Tarzan.

 In 2013, the Wellcome Collection in London exhibitedThinking with the Body, Studio Wayne McGregor's investigation into aspects of creativity in dance collaborating with researchers from other fields such as cognitive and social science.